 The company has been owned by the Stern family since 1932, and, as of the late 2000s, the company has been led by Philippe Stern and his son Thierry Stern.
 Thierry Stern took over the leadership of the company from his father in 2010.

 7. The official name of Patek Philippe is Patek Philippe et Cie

 Patek Philippe and co, in other words.

 9. Patek is based in Vallée de Joux in Switzerland

 10. The company was founded by Antoni Patek and Franciszek Czapek

-Franciszek Czapek was a Czech-born watchmaker and Antoni Patek a Polish watchmaker.
+Franciszek Czapek was a Czech-born watchmaker and Antoni Patek was a Polish watchmaker.
 These two founded Patek, Czapek & Cie in 1839 in Geneva.

-Following, they started making pocket watches but separated in 1844.
+After this, they started making pocket watches but separated in 1844.